The Essence of Meditation

 This retreat is for you if:

-• You already have a meditation practice but would like to explore new methods or fresh your practice and understanding.
+• You already have a meditation practice but would like to explore new methods or refresh your practice and understanding

-• You interested in the relationship between the mind, thoughts and emotions and how meditation ca help.
+• You are interested in the relationship between the mind, thoughts and emotions and how meditation can help

 • You would like to develop a simple practice you can do at home.